Other debt finance considerations

 - There are likely to be penalty charges for exceeding an overdraft limit.

 - Security against the loan will almost always be required, as will personal guarantees from directors or owners.
+Debt finance considerations.

 - If a business is growing, the amount of asset-based finance will track the growth.

 - Care should be taken when setting the repayment terms for a lease to ensure it is at least as long as the agreement.
-You can find out more from the Finance and Leasing Association
+You can find out more from the Finance and Leasing Association.

 - Interest rates in P2P business lending are often set by the market on the platform and reflect the level of supply of business loans.
-Find out more from the Peer-to-Peer Finance Association.